-The soil underlying your grass will settle and change over time, and this will often create hollows and mounds you might not particularly want in your garden.
-The surface of your grass should be smooth if you really want to achieve that perfect clean-cut effect, primed and ready for a game of bowls.
+The soil underlying your grass will settle and change over time, and this will often create hollows and mounds you might not particularly wish to see in your garden.
+The surface of your grass should be smooth if you want to achieve that perfect clean-cut effect, primed and ready for a game of bowls.

 Lawns can be bumpy for any number of reasons, and learning what these reasons might be is key to removing the issue altogether.
 Whatever the underlying problem might be, it’s important to identify it early on, so that the appropriate steps can be made to prevent it from happening again in the future.
-Problems with draining and water damage can often be the cause of having a bumpy lawn or having certain dips in your grass.
+Problems with draining and water damage can often be the cause of having a bumpy lawn or visible dips in your grass.
 Whether there are broken water pipes buried beneath the surface that are causing draining issues or not, something like this could be playing a huge factor as to why your lawn isn’t looking quite as you’d have hoped.

 Water sprinkler systems have also been known to play a part in making people’s lawns look bumpy and uneven, and can often be a recurring culprit when it comes to erosion and lawn damage.
 Ensuring that your sprinkler systems are working as they’re meant to, with nozzles unclogged and sprinkler heights being set to the appropriate level for your lawn, is an essential step towards minimising the damaging effects on your garden.

-Levelling A Bumpy Garden: Tips and Tricks
+Levelling a Bumpy Garden: Tips and Tricks

 Topdressing is definitely your best bet when it comes to fixing minor imperfections in your lawn, and keeping it healthy.
 Topdressing is very similar to topsoil, in the fact that both are essential for a healthy garden.
 However, top dressing is better used sparingly on top of your lawn after your garden has already been established.
-Topdressing is best used to fill in the gaps in your lawn and definitely used in moderation.
+Topdressing is best used to fill in the gaps in your lawn and should be used in moderation.
 Topsoil, like our topsoil supreme or our organic garden topsoil, is best used to help establish your lawn.
 Use topsoil to create an area that helps to encourage plant growth in your garden.
-However, when it comes to filling in small animal-made holes, we recommend using topsoil for a quick and easy repair.
+However, when it comes to filling in small animal-made holes, we recommend using topdressing for a quick and easy repair.

 If your grass has a number of deep dips and holes in it, then you might be looking for a more serious solution to your problem.
 For a lawn such as this, top dressing is certainly not going to be your best option.
-This is because top dressing takes a long time to work, as you’ll have to dig slowly and carefully to get the effect you’re after.
+This is because top dressing takes a long time to work, as you’ll have to dig slowly and carefully to get the result you’re after.
 Instead, we recommend you remove the turf/surface of the mound and fill it in with new soil, before putting the removed top back on.
-This way, you allow your lawn the time to fix itself, and you don’t have to keep interfering with the process all too much.
+This way, you allow your lawn the time to fix itself, and you don’t have to keep interfering with the process too much.

-How To Level A Bumpy Lawn Conclusion
+How to Level a Bumpy Lawn Conclusion